MillerRabin/thinker-robot/readme.md

 # 6DOF Roboarm manipulator software

-This project is intended to make a complex things with manipulator through Wi-Fi Like positioning in 3D unit system, grab objects by specific angles and more.
+This project is intended to make a complex things with roboarm manipulator through Wi-Fi Like positioning in 3D unit system, grab objects by specific angles and more.

+* Manipulate roboarm by picking point in 3D environment.
+Controller evaluates engine angle to achieve that point.
+* You can grab and move object by specific claw angle

 I used 6DOF Robotic arm with parameters on sheme below.